LightWare-Optoelectronics/pixhawk-guide/README.md

 ### Configuring the SF11/C
 1. Use the LightWare Upgrader as outlined above to connect to your device.
 2. Once the correct COM port has been selected click `Manage`.
-3. Set `Startup mode` to `Wait for interface`.
-(Note: The Pixhawk will automatically initiate I2C mode on boot.)
 4. Set `Pixhawk I2C compatibility mode` to `On`.
 5. Click `Exit`.